 2015 Examiners: Margaret Cleary, Los Angeles, CA (grades 7-10) and Liam Harney, Walpole, MA (grades 1-6)

 2015 Cap: 47 exams (Feisworx counts competitors, most competitors take at least two exams)

 Fees: Grades 1-3 $25, grades 4-6 $35 and grades 7-10 $45

 General Examination Rules:

 2015 Date & Start Time: Friday June 5, 2015, 6:00 p.m.
-Beginning with the lowest grades, details regarding arrival time and schedule will be sent to registered examinees closer to the exam date.
+Beginning with the lowest grades, details regarding arrival time and schedule can be found here on the Feisworx website.

 Examinations are CLOSED to spectators.
 Feis staff will enforce this rule.
 Please do not attempt to observe.